- Rules and Regulations

 Categories are used as a guide for the Meeting SOC to build coherent sessions.
 The final session assignments and session titles are at the discretion of the SOC.
 Below are the categories:

 - Extreme Mass Ratio Inspirals

 Posters allow far more time and flexibility and are the default presentation type.
 Posters are ideal for using charts, graphs or detailed visual aids.
 The poster area serves as the meeting’s social center.

 - Posters should fit within the 44" x 44" area.

 - Poster sessions will be arranged by scientific category.

-- When preparing your presentation, we suggest a maximum of three slides or transparencies for a five-minute talk.
-Slides should be uncluttered and easy to read.
+- Slides should be uncluttered and easy to read.

-- Practice a few times so the presentation fits comfortably into the five-minute slot.
+- Practice a few times so the presentation fits comfortably into the assigned time slot.